Codex Beratinus: Text

 "But seek to increase from that which is small, and to become less from which is greater.
 When you enter into a house and are summoned to dine, do not sit down at the prominent places, lest perchance a man more honorable than you come in afterwards, and he who invited you come and say to you, "Go down lower"; and you shall be ashamed.
 But if you sit down in the inferior place, and one inferior to you come in, then he that invited you will say to you, "Go up higher"; and this will be advantageous for you."

-In Matthew 21:9, the following interpolation occurs, sharing affinity only with syr^{cur}:
+In Matthew 21:9, the following interpolation occurs, sharing affinity only with the Curetonian Gospels (labelled as sy^{c}):